rnelson0/puppet-generate-puppetfile/README.md

 Tired of searching for dependencies on the forge and hoping you got everything?
-Use depconvert to generate a list of modules and their dependencies in a Puppetfile format for use with r10k or librarian-puppet.
+Use generate-puppetfile to generate a list of modules and their dependencies in a Puppetfile format for use with r10k or librarian-puppet.

-To use this, simply clone the repository and run the depconvert script with a list of valid module names:
+To use this, simply clone the repository and run the generate-puppetfile script with a list of valid module names:

 ```
-$ ./depconvert echocat/nfs rnelson0/certs
+$ ./generate-puppetfile echocat/nfs rnelson0/certs
 Download echocat/nfs and its dependencies...
 Download rnelson0/certs and its dependencies...
 Module download complete.
 Generating Puppetfile.